 Pulau Kapas is regarded by many as one of Malaysia’s nicest islands and we would have to agree.
 Pulau Kapas (Kapas Island), or Kapas for short, is dotted with beautiful white sandy strips of sand and it is surrounded by beautiful clear water.
 How clear you might ask?
 Well, we can confidently say that Pulau Kapas can rival any of the beaches we have seen in Thailand over the years (and maybe even surpass them).
 Most tourists tend to visit Perhentian, Langkawi or Redang during their visit to Malaysia.
 Fortunately, this leaves a very laidback and rather ideal vibe on Kapas for most of the year.
-The most common way of getting to Kapas is to first fly into Kuala Terengganu and then to take either a taxi or bus to the jetty in Marang.
+The most common way of getting to Kapas is to book a flight into Kuala Terengganu and then to take either a taxi or bus to the jetty in Marang.
 Getting to Pulau Kapas doesn’t have to a major headache.

 To ease the pain, here is a step-by-step guide on how to get from Kuala Terengganu to Pulau Kapas:

 2. Once you are at the bus station it probably won’t be completely clear as to when the bus to Marang will depart from the station.
 I simply asked a few of the locals around the station and I quickly got an answer.
 Expect a bus every 30 minutes to 1 hour during the day, but don’t be too confident in the evening or early morning.
+I booked a room first in Kuala Terengganu before catching the bus early the next morning.

 3. Purchase a ticket on the bus from Kuala Terengganu to Marang.
 When I took this trip it was only 2.50 RM!
 Expect the trip to take about 20 minutes.
 While on the bus, ask the bus driver to drop you off near the “Marang Jetty to Pulau Kapas”.
 During my trip the driver pulled over on the main road, but I couldn’t initially see the Jetty area.